scribe-org/Scribe-iOS/README.md

 4. In order to run Scribe on an emulator:

 - Read the [documentation from Apple](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device) if need be
 - In the top bar select Scribe as the scheme
+  - If you're debugging you'll need to select the keyboard you're testing as the scheme (see the [note on debugging](#note-on-debugging) below)
 - Select a device to run the app on
 - Press the run button marked `Start the active scheme`

 From there code edits that are made will be reflected in the app each time the active scheme is restarted.